-The Portuguese Mobilizing Alliance for the production of green methanol
+The Portuguese Mobilising Alliance that is committed to the production of renewable methanol and green hydrogen

 The project

-H2Driven promotes the Portuguese Mobilizing Agenda and relies on green methanol for the decarbonization of industry and heavy mobility, which together represent the most significant share of national direct and indirect CO₂ emissions.
+H2Driven promotes the Portuguese Mobilisation Agenda and relies on renewable methanol and green hydrogen for the decarbonisation of industry and heavy mobility, which together account for the most significant share of direct and indirect national CO₂ emissions.

-This is a project organized in a consortium of 14 partners that aims to build a reliable renewable methanol value chain in Portugal, covering the entire life cycle, from research, engineering, construction, logistics and marketing.
+This is a project organised by a consortium of 17 partners that aims to build a reliable value chain for renewable methanol and green hydrogen in Portugal, covering the entire life cycle, from research, engineering, construction, logistics and marketing.

 Our goals